AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Kumonoue (雲の上, </br> 'Above the Clouds')

 The realm of most of the Myōjin, the primary deities and greatest Kami of Sumiriku, alongside their Kami followers.
 The realm is believed to be a paradise of white clouds, gentle breezes, and the lightest rain.
-It is thought that the only way in or out is over the Niji-no-Ukihashi (虹の浮橋, 'Floating Rainbow Bridge'), of which access is restricted to only the Myōjin.
+In the past the Myōjin were able to travel to and from Kumonoue with the Niji-no-Ukihashi (虹の浮橋, 'Floating Rainbow Bridge'), but after its destruction they are more cut off from the world.
 Despite this separation, the presence of each of these Myōjin can be felt at the many shrines across the realms that are dedicated to them.
 These Shrines to the Myōjin are almost always built at an elevation, so the worshipers will feel closer to Kumonoue.

 ## Utsushiyo  (現し世, </br> 'The Manifest World')